[Investigation] Who cares about EU sanctions on Crimea anyway?

 The Ukrainian foreign ministry blacklisted him for his Donbas tobacco operation in 2016 and 2018.

-The fact he could move cigarettes across Russia's heavily-militarised Donbas border meant he had close ties with Russian security services, a British security expert, who asked not to be named, said.
+The fact he could move cigarettes across Russia's heavily-militarised Donbas border meant he had close ties with Russian intelligence services, a British security expert, who asked not to be named, said.

-The Ivan Savvidis Charitable Foundation even invited people from Donbas on holiday to Greece, according to the Stambulzhi Fund of Donetsk Greeks, a Donbas-based organisation.
+The Ivan Savvidi Charitable Foundation even invited people from Donbas on holiday to Greece, according to the Stambulzhi Fund of Donetsk Greeks, a Donbas-based organisation.

-And Ukrainian intelligence consider Savvidi to be a "high-value" Russian "asset" who can be "activated at any time," according to a senior Ukrainian source, who also asked not to be named.
+And Ukrainian intelligence considered Savvidi to be a "high-value" Russian "asset" who can be "activated at any time," according to a senior Ukrainian source, who also asked not to be named.

 Savvidi's law and PR firms did not pick up the phone when EUobserver called.